 Hazardous conditions on and around bodies of water

-NORTH DURHAM/KAWARTHA LAKES: Lake Simcoe Region Conservation Authority is reminding residents of the dangers near bodies of water, particularly around this time of year, and is urging people to keep family and pets away from the edges of all waterways.
+Lake Simcoe Region Conservation Authority (LSRCA) reminds residents of the dangers that exist near bodies of water, particularly around this time of year, and urges people to keep family and pets away from the edges of all waterways.